bahrmichael/bahrmichael.github.io/_posts/2021-02-04-step-functions-downloader-pattern.md

 ![Integration Request for Authentication header](https://bahr.dev/pictures/downloader-pattern-auth-integration.png)

 Save, deploy and test it against an endpoint that requires authentication.
-Instead of passing in an `Authorziation` header, use the header `MyCustomAuth`.
+Instead of passing in an `Authorziation` header from your Step Function, use the header `MyCustomAuth`.

 ### 256 KB Result Size Limit